tmsf/tiago-tf/blog-builder/2024-06-28-hello-world.md

 ## solution V

 `sitemap.xml` of course!
 Ok the bash file is getting out of control.
-Let's go to the familiar JS territory
+I rather do this in the JS territory where all of this feels familiar.

 ## solution VI